Operation Pedestal: Morning

 Muzio Attendolo was hit forward and 82 ft of its bow was blown open but suffered no fatalities.
 The ship was towed towards Messina but when the bow fell off, the ship managed to sail on at 5 kn, escorted by Grecale, Ascari and later Freccia, reaching Messina at 18:54.
 Bolzano was struck amidships, six engine rooms and a magazine flooded and a fire started, the commander of the 11th Destroyer Flotilla being ordered to tow the ship and run it aground on Panarea.
 Bolzano burned until the next day, watched over by Italian fighters and after a month of repairs, was towed to Naples.
-Muzio Attendolo was damaged for the duration of the war, and Bolzano was destroyed in June 1944, in an attack by two British human torpedo craft.
+Muzio Attendolo was damaged for the duration of the war.
 After remaining submerged for ten hours, Unbroken surfaced and was recalled to Malta.
 (Supermarina had re-routed the cruiser force after a submarine (Unbroken) had been detected, which had been predicted by Mars, enabling him to forestall the Italians, who broke orders by not zigzagging and by slowing.
-After the incident, Supermarina assumed that the submarine had escaped because Italian depth charges were not powerful enough, rather than the Asdic-equipped ships had been hampered by the turbulence of destroyer wakes and depth charge explosions.)
+After the incident, Supermarina assumed that the submarine had escaped because Italian depth charges were not powerful enough, rather than the sonar-equipped ships had been hampered by the turbulence of destroyer wakes and depth charge explosions.)

-At 07:00 the convoy was about 120 nmi from Malta and Axis reconnaissance accurately reported four freighters two cruisers and seven destroyers but not five more destroyers.
+At 07:00 the convoy was about 120 nmi from Malta and Axis reconnaissance accurately reported four freighters, two cruisers and seven destroyers but not five more destroyers.
 Trailing behind were Dorset and Port Chalmers with two destroyers and two more off to the west.
-Brisbane Star was in the Gulf of Hammamet and south of Pantelleria were six British submarines.
+Brisbane Star was in the Gulf of Hammamet and six British submarines were south of Pantelleria.
 Fliegerkorps II sent 26 Ju 88s in several waves and at 09:15, 16 Ju 87s escorted by eight Bf 109s and eight Bf 110s attacked.
 Ten Ju 88s of II/LG 1 near missed Ohio and hit Waimarama which disintegrated; the aviation fuel on deck burst into flame and one of the bombers was destroyed in the explosion.
 HMS Ledbury passed through the fires, rescuing 27 survivors of the ship's complement of 107 men.